 Here are some tips for good food hygiene:

-- Keep raw meat covered and separate from ready-to-eat food.
+- Keep raw meat covered and separate from any ready-to-eat food.
 Don’t let the juices from raw meat drip onto other food.

 - Wash your hands, knives and cutting boards after handling raw food to avoid cross-contamination with cooked or ready-to-eat food.

-- Thoroughly cook all foods of animal origin.
+- Thoroughly cook all animal foods.

-- Don’t let cooked foods cool down before serving
+- Don’t let cooked foods cool down before serving.

-- Thoroughly reheat food until it is steaming hot
+- Thoroughly reheat food until it is steaming hot.

-- Use cooked foods, such as leftover chicken or meat, within 12 hours of cooking, or freeze
+- Use cooked foods, such as leftover chicken or meat, within 12 hours of cooking, or freeze immediately.

-- Wash all fruits and vegetables thoroughly
+- Wash all fruits and vegetables thoroughly before consuming.

 Contact your doctor or local health authority for more information on listeria.